ncoudray/HPL-prediction-of-response-to-ICI-in-Melanoma/case_study/README.md

 ## 1. Pre-processing
-You can skip these steps and directly used the pre-processed stack available in the datasets folder from our [public repository](https://genome.med.nyu.edu/public/tsirigoslab/DeepLearning/Melanoma_Faak_etal/).
+You can skip these steps and directly used the pre-processed stack available as `datasets.tar.gz` folder from our [public repository](https://genome.med.nyu.edu/public/tsirigoslab/DeepLearning/Melanoma_Faak_etal/) if you're not planning to run step 6.

 ### 1.a.
 Tile the slides
 The following job will launch 1 job per slide on the cluster and save results in a folder named `896px_0um2525_B40_20250221_TCGA`.